Holland Drive Food Centre guide

 Image credit: @ivancpk

 When I see Char Siew Roasted Pork Rice at $3, I order.
-Leong Wei Roasted Delights may command a long queue, but the thought of the crispy skin on the sio bak and tender char shao always keeps me in that long chain of hungry people.
+Leong Wei Roasted Delights may command a long queue, but the thought of the crispy skin on the sio bak and tender char siew always keeps me in that long chain of hungry people.
 The sauce that’s drizzled all over the plate has a lightly sweet and charred flavour.
-Their Braised Duck Rice and Roasted Duck Rice start from $2.50 – what an affordable price!
+Their Braised Duck Rice and Roasted Duck Rice start from $3 too, a price that’s hard to beat!

 Unit number: #02-36